-I remember the first Christmas break after I came home from college.
+I remember the first Christmas break after my freshman year in college.

 My high school friends and I had just seen each other at Thanksgiving.
-Everything had been fantastic, with lots of reminiscing.
-Laughing about someone sporting a new beard or talk about who was still liking who.
+Everything had been fantastic — lots of reminiscing as well as catching up, laughing about someone sporting a new beard or talk about who was still liking who.

 Yet something had changed.
 We had more time to be together but there was less to talk about.
 Just how many times could you tell the same funny story?